zhengli0060/MMB-by-MMB-V2/README.md

 ## 🤝 Contributing & Contact

-If you have questions or suggestions, feel free to open an issue or contact the author directly.
+If you have questions or suggestions, feel free to open an issue or pull request, or contact the author directly.

 Email: [zhengli0060(at)gmail(dot)com]